konZat/4chan-bot/README.md

 ~~Currently, neither of the latter options are implemented, and the bot will wait for the extended cooldown without any additional configuration required.~~

-Currently, you can either wait the 15 minutes or import/export cookies (So option 1/2/3).
+Currently, you can either wait the 15 minutes or import/export cookies.
 <br><br>
 I would recommend exporting the cookies of your bots after you are done, so you can reuse them in future to avoid the 15 minute cooldown, provided they don't get banned.